Understanding WCAG 2.1

 Becky Gibson is a recognized expert in the field of digital inclusion and enabling accessible solutions.
 Her extensive career as a Software Engineer and Accessibility Architect at IBM impacted products, customer strategy, and industry standards.
 She is passionate about making Web and mobile applications usable for people of all abilities.

 She participated in the creation of W3C Web Content Accessibility Guidelines 2.0 (WCAG) and helped to develop and demonstrate the Accessible Rich Internet Applications (ARIA) specification.
-Becky shares her accessibility experience training and working with clients and as an invited speaker at conferences.
-She is thrilled to be working at Knowbility as a Sr. Accessibility Strategist evangelizing accessibility.
+In her spare time Becky enjoys, traveling, paddle boarding, kayaking, reading, and playing with her cat, Circe.

 Handout(s)